Step 4 - Pack your books so they arrive in great shape

 - Line the bottom of the box with a second layer of cardboard for extra strength.

-- Line the box with a clean, dry trash compactor bag.
-(This protects the books from moisture.)
+- Line the box with a clean, dry trash compactor bag (the books go inside the the garbage bag).
+This protects the books from moisture.

 - Organize the books you have sorted according to size.

 - Think of the box as a 3-D jigsaw puzzle and pack as many books as possible into the box.
 This may take several tries, but a box that is loosely packed may be crushed in transit to Africa.
 If there is an empty space you cannot fill with books, use air packs, styrofoam peanuts or other packing materials to fill it.
 Boxes that are overpacked will rip open.
 Small and medium boxes that weigh under 40 pounds handle and ship the best.
 The United States Postal Service will not accept Media Mail boxes over 70 pounds.